MLOps engineer: complete hiring guide with job description

 Companies post jobs asking for machine learning expertise, deep learning knowledge, and advanced statistics.
 Then they wonder why their new hire cannot get models deployed.

 Research shows most MLOps engineers come from software development backgrounds, not data science.
 The role demands someone who can manage servers, build CI/CD pipelines, and debug production systems.
 Understanding gradient descent is secondary.
+And MLOps skills are now treated as minimum requirements rather than differentiators in AI hiring.

 I keep seeing this pattern.
 A company hires a talented data scientist, slaps an MLOps title on them, and expects magic.
 Six months later, models are still running on someone’s laptop because nobody knows how to containerize them or set up monitoring.